Sushant-ctrl/RL-IMPLEMENTATIONS/README.md

 # Reinforcement Learning Implementations

+###### tags: `Reinforcement Learning`

 Hands on experience gives a clear understanding of the concepts read.
-Thus it is very important to implement all the algorithms read from books or research papers.
-It helps us gain a better insight on how to reproduce results.
+Implementation gives a different and better view of the theoretical knowledge.
-The errors that we encounter int he process helps learn a lot of things which lectures and books don't teach!
+The errors that we encounter in the process helps learn a lot of things which lectures and books don't teach!

-This repository has all the implemetations of the algorithms I have read.
-I have used pytorch where ever a neural network was required one can use other tools as per their convinence.
+This repository has all the implementations of all the concepts and research papers read.

-Along with the implementations there are links to notes for  most of the algorithms.
+Each folder has a saperate Readme file where summary of the implemetations are given.

 #### The Following algorithms are included: